 It is important that you stop smoking during radiotherapy.
-Smoking can increase the chance of side effects of the treatment as well as reduce the chances of being cured from your cancer.
+Smoking can increase the chance of side effects occurring from the treatment as well as potentially reducing the impact of the treatment.

 Common short-term side effects

 Sore throat and mouth